zhuhaow/Specht/README.md

 After you get the permission from Apple, go to [Certificates, Identifiers & Profiles](https://developer.apple.com/account/mac/certificate/):

 1. Issue a Mac Development certificate (skip it if you already have one).
-2. Register two App IDs for the app and its embedded extension, what Specht uses can be found in the XCode, you can change them if you want (I suggest not changing it until you get everything up and running.)
+2. Register two App IDs for the app and its embedded extension, what Specht uses can be found in the XCode, you can change them if you want (I suggest not changing them until you get everything up and running.)
 Don't forget to select "Personal VPN".
 3. Go to provision to add two new profiles, select "Mac App Development", and follow the guide, do include Network Extension entitlement.

 Now you can sign the app, in Build Settings, set Provisioning Profile to the correct provision files just created and build.